Dominique92/ol-geocoder/README.md

 * a [demo of creating a custom provider](http://dominique92.github.io/ol-geocoder/examples/custom-provider.html)

 ## What's new in 4.3.4 ?
-* Re-delivery of v43.3.3 which carries a virus.
-Sorry for the inconvenience.
+* SAME AS v43.3.3.
+Sorry for this unusefull commit.
 * [#284](https://github.com/Dominique92/ol-geocoder/issues/284) keepOpen flag not working for Submit Button
 * [#285](https://github.com/Dominique92/ol-geocoder/issues/285) The marker is an external dependency
 * [#286](https://github.com/Dominique92/ol-geocoder/issues/286) mapquest API change